anomitra/anomitra.github.io/README.md

 ##### Amazon S3

 If you want to host your site on Amazon S3, you can do so by using the [s3_website application](https://github.com/laurilehmijoki/s3_website).
 It will push your site to Amazon S3 where it can be served like any web server, dynamically scaling to almost unlimited traffic.

-### 9. Support

-The documentation included provides all the information you need to get started with the theme.
-However, if you have any questions you can email us at hello@justgoodthemes.com, and we will be happy to help you.

-*Also, if you have any bug reports, or feature requests, please let us know!*